jloughry/Unicode/README.md

 - Check the Unicode Consortium web site for required or recommended proposal format.

+DONE
+====

+- Check to make sure these symbols are not in any upcoming draft standard.

-<a name="update20140104"/>In the latest edition of the standard,
+In the latest edition of the standard,
 [*The Unicode Standard, Version 6.3.0*](http://www.unicode.org/Public/UCD/latest/)
 <sup>[5](#ref5)</sup>, released 27th September 2013, there are 11 occurrences of
 the word *power* in the Unicode Character Database: